ISoftware-co-za/XamarinGuide/README.md

 Microsoft is working on Xamarin Forms to further simplify the Android, iOS and UWP portion of the stack.
 This simplified stack can give an enterprise a competitive advantage with its digital transformation in today’s technologically driven world.

 Even with the reduced stack there is still a lot to know to develop applications for Android, iOS and the UWP.
-This projects is attempting to deliver a set of cheat sheet posters to give developers an overview of Android, iOS and WUP.
+This project is attempting to deliver a set of cheat sheet posters to give developers an overview of Android, iOS and WUP.

 # Accompanying Apps
 The repo contains an accompanying App for each platform.
 The Apps are used to verify the content of the posters and will be used to provide screen shots.